HovKlan-DH/MyFirstM2M/README.md

 Requirements:
 * Vivado 2022.2 installed - I have my setup in "Subsystem for Linux" in Windows
+  - It actually puzzled me for some time how to setup this, as I though it was not possible to view GUI stuff in this - as this is console, but it works fine.
+I don't remember exactly what I did, but you should enable that you can use GUI (Google is your friend here)

 This is how the "Help" looks like:
 ![Help](http://howto.dk/MiSTer2MEGA65-Color-Schema/help.jpg)